subfuzion/fargate-chat/README.md

 Click Next, next, create service.

 Now the service is created, you can check out the status of the running container in the ECS console.
 Its also work noting if you look in EC2 you wont see any running instances.
 To check out the DNS do this by going to Route 53 and looking for the **_local_** zone.
-In here you should see the record **_redis-master.local._** which you'll see has a private IP in one of the ranges 10.0.{3-5}.0/24
+In here you should see the record **_redis-lead.local._** which you'll see has a private IP in one of the ranges 10.0.{3-5}.0/24

 ### Create the chat application